gvwilson/thirdbit/_posts/2019/07/2019-07-15-notional-machine-for-r.md

 1. A program stores data in vectors, each of which contains zero or more values of the same type.

-1. A scalar like `3.14` or `"hello"` is just a vector of length 1.

 1. Vectors may contain the special values `NA` (for missing data) and `NaN` (for illegal numbers, like the result of dividing by zero).

 1. Basic operations like addition work on corresponding elements of vectors.

-   If one vector is shorter than another, the values in the shorter one are repeated as needed (which is why scalar-vector operations work).
+1. A scalar like `3.14` or `"hello"` is just a vector of length 1.
+   Its value is repeated as necessary when it's combined with a longer vector (which is why `1 + X` works).

 1. Vectors are usually not used on their own.
    Instead, they are combined into tables,